carsonDB/frameflow/README.md

 - *TODO*: use WebCodecs to have near-native speed when browsers support mainstream codecs.
 - *TODO*: support videoFrame/audioData (uncompressed) stream as input or output.

-⚠️ Note: current verison is at **prototype** stage.
-Only **web browser** examples are tested.
+⚠️ Note: **web browser** examples are tested.
 Nodejs hasn't been tested yet.
-And almost everything is under optimization.
+There are many places that need to optimize.
 You words will shape the future of FrameFlow.

 ## Demo